hassan-pmp/pmp/til.md

 # 02.05.2023 Leadership_for_Non_Mangers: lesson_6:
 # 02.05.2023 Leadership_for_Non_Mangers: lesson_5: Specific Characteristic of Leaders
 - Leading by Design
-	- Led by example
+	- **Lead by example**
 		- Knowledge
 		- Skills
 		- Abilities
-	- Led by Design
+	- **Lead by Design**
 		- Systems
 		- Process
 		- Culture
-- "Leading by example shows the way, but leading by design creates a system that discovers the way."
-Bill Barnet
+- "Leading by example shows the way, but leading by design creates a system that discovers the way.
+Those who lead by design do not invent, nor are they involved in the specific desisions to get the job done.
+Done well, such leadership creates an organization that takes us places we never imagined" Bill Barnet.
 # 02.05.2023 Leadership_for_Non_Mangers: lesson_4: Leadership Styles
 - **The Autocratic Leadership Style**
 	- Include Others in the decision making process